arqex/urlhub/readme.md

 ```

 ## Navigating
-YARL come with some useful methods to let the developers navigate programmatically without hassle.
+UrlHub come with some useful methods to let the developers navigate programmatically without hassle.

 ```js
 // Go to the `/users` path